blawson69/ExhaustionTracker/README.md

 # ExhaustionTracker

-This [Roll20](http://roll20.net/) script places an indicator on a character's token to indicate the exhaustion level for that character, updates the character's exhaustion level on the character sheet, and will show players their character's current exhaustion level along with the requisite effects/penalties.
+This [Roll20](http://roll20.net/) script places an indicator on a character's token to indicate the Exhaustion Level for that character, updates the character's Exhaustion Level on the character sheet, and will show players their character's current Exhaustion Level along with the requisite effects/penalties.
 It is currently only for use with the [5e Shaped Sheet](http://github.com/mlenser/roll20-character-sheets/tree/master/5eShaped).

+Changes made on the character sheet will update the character's token with the corresponding Exhaustion Marker.
+Note that the player ribbon must be on the current page for the token to be updated.
+Also, characters with any level of exhaustion indicated on their character sheet will have their tokens updated with the corresponding Exhaustion Marker whenever they are dragged to the VTT.

 ## Config